 White Chicken Poop

 White chicken poop has a ton of potential causes.
-It’s Important that you look closely at the droppings before trying to overanalyze them – remember, all chicken poop will have white caps at the ends.
+It’s Important that you look closely at the droppings before trying to overanalyze them – remember, all normal chicken poop will have white caps at the ends.

 However, fully white poop can be caused by a variety of things.
 It’s common when your chickens have been drinking more water than normal or have been eating waterlogged foods like celery, watermelon, cucumbers, or zucchini.